Jeremiah Green, drummer of Rock band Modest Mouse, dies at 45

 Green passed away less than a week after the band revealed that he had been diagnosed with cancer.

 "Please send healing vibes for my son, Jeremiah Green.
-He's [sic] is so strong and so brave and hanging in there!" his mother Jeremy’s mother Carol Namatame said in a Facebook post.
+He's [sic] is so strong and so brave and hanging in there!" his mother Carol Namatame said in a Facebook post.

 Green founded indie rock back in 1992 with the guitarist and singer Isaac Brock and bassist Eric Judy.
 Both left the group in 2012.
 He was mainly known for his drumming.